syslogic/bash-scripts/README.md

     ./bluetooth_connect.exp 08:EB:ED:F6:53:A3

 ## Firebase Backup
-it requires firebase-tools (`npm install -g firebase-tools`),
+dumps a Firebase database to filesystem.

-in order to have these database dumps contained within a common backup cronjob:
+requires firebase-tools (`npm install -g firebase-tools`).

     arg0 is the Firebase projectId
     arg1 is the backup destination directory